-An opportunity to work an entire semester on a specific style or period of theatre, e.g. Shakespeare, farce, Readers' Theatre.
+An opportunity to work an entire semester on a specific style or period of theater, e.g. Shakespeare, farce, Readers' Theater.
 Prerequisites: THE-107, THE-207.

-THE-491 Internship in Theatre 1-4 credits
+THE-491 Internship in Theater

-Provides junior or senior fine arts majors with concentrations in theatre the practical experience of working within a professional theatre environment.
-Students must be sponsored by a theatre professor.
+Provides junior or senior fine arts majors with concentrations in theater the practical experience of working within a professional theater environment.
+Students must be sponsored by a theater professor.
 For each academic credit, interns must work 48 hours for the semester, or approximately 3.7 hours each week.
 Prerequisite: permission of instructor.